Semantic SEO has been covered all over the web by those far smarter than myself.

 - Penguin (2012): The Penguin update focused primarily on link schemes and keyword stuffing, introducing technologies that sought to better understood the content and meaning of pages, rather than simply rewarding the page with the most instances of a certain keyword.

 - Hummingbird (2013): Hummingbird was big for semantic search.
 Google described it as a complete overhaul of the core algorithm.
 Moz says Hummingbird took semantic search from a concept to reality.
 Its biggest hallmark was a heightened focus on intent through query rewriting.
 Rather than matching queries to keywords, Hummingbird focused on matching search context to results.
 “Where to get tacos” now gives you a far different SERP than “how to make tacos.”
+Now you can target multiple keywords with one page.

 - RankBrain (2015): If Hummingbird enhanced semantic search, RankBrain put it on steroids through machine learning.
 RankBrain looks at additional factors like the location of the searcher, search history, and the words of the query to better determine a searcher’s true intent and deliver even more relevant results.